qzc438/ontology-llm/README.md

 - The alignment result will be stored in the folder `alignment/`.
 You can run the script `csv_to_alignment_api.py` to convert the CSV format to Alignment API format: https://moex.gitlabpages.inria.fr/alignapi/format.html
 - The performance evaluation will be stored in the file `result.csv`.
 The first five lines are the intermediate results for debugging purposes.
 For the final result, you should use the last line that ends with "llm_with_agent".
 - The cost evaluation will be stored in the file `cost.csv`.
 The cost calculation only works for API-accessed commercial LLMs.
+- The time evaluation will be stored in the file `time.csv`.
+The unit of measurement is milliseconds.
 - The matching log will be stored in the file `agent.log`.
 This file will be rewritten when you run a new task.

 ## Repository Structure: